elomagic/elo-agent/README.md

 ![](/doc/logo.png "Logo")

-# elomagic's Java Agent UI Tool !
+# Elo Agent Tool !

 A tool for identifying unused libraries like JARs, with a focus on Java applications.